JacobEberhardt/decentralized-energy-trading/household-processing-unit/README.md

 ## Setup

-To test this setup of two households (one admin and one regular) execute the following commands:
+To test this setup of two households (one admin and one regular) execute the following commands (in the root directory of the project!):

 1. Start both households: